 HOW TO CHOOSE TACO SALAD INGREDIENTS TO GO WITH MEXICAN SHRIMP

 A healthy taco salad begins with a lovely bed of salad greens.
 My preference is romaine as it holds up well to toppings and isn’t bitter like some greens.
 You can, of course, use your preference.
 Spinach, kale, red leaf lettuce, green leaf lettuce, bibb lettuce, butter lettuce, or even old fashioned iceberg are all options for your taco salad.

 Next, you will choose toppings.
 I love using black beans and corn in a taco salad.
 They also go really well with this Mexican shrimp.
 Tomatoes and avocado are a must on every taco salad.
 A slice of lime is a great accent that pairs well with shrimp.

 You can also garnish with cilantro, but that is one item I always leave to the side.
 Not everyone likes the flavor of cilantro, so leave it as an optional topping for your Mexican shrimp taco salad.

 WHEN SHOULD I ADD THE TACO SALAD DRESSING?

 When serving this to others, I always prefer to add the dressing last.
 Assemble your salad and then drizzle the taco salad dressing over the top for each person to mix together with their greens and shrimp as they prefer.

-If I am making this for myself as a single serving, I will toss the greens with the dressing before adding to my plate.
+If I am making Mexican shrimp for myself as a single serving, I will toss the greens with the dressing before adding to my plate.
 The biggest difference is if the salad will be eaten in one serving or not.
 Dressed greens get soggy easily, so I tend to only add dressing when I know I am ready to eat the salad.

 OTHER SHRIMP RECIPES YOU MAY ENJOY: